Castor and Pollux Natural Ultramix Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-Judging by its ingredients alone, Castor and Pollux Natural Ultramix Grain Free dry dog food looks like an above average kibble.
+Judging by its ingredients alone, Castor and Pollux Natural Ultramix Grain Free Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 38% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 36% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.